Hudsn/morph/language.md

 ```

 ### fallback(item, fallback): result
 A combination of `catch` and `coalesce`.
-Checks if `item` is `NULL` or an error, and if so, returns `fallback` instead.
+Checks if `item` is `NULL` or an error, and if so, returns the `fallback` value instead.
 Otherwise, returns `item`.

 ### drop()
 Stops the current run of the Morph program, and returns dest as NULL.
-Useful in WHEN statements for short-circuiting
+Useful in IF statements for short-circuiting

 ### emit()
 Stops the current run of the Morph program, and returns dest at its current state.
-Useful in WHEN statements for short-circuiting
+Useful in IF statements for short-circuiting

 Example:
 ```